lietsondossanto/IPadress/README.md

 The base technology for creating this project was the [Next](https://reactjs.org/)(`11.1.2`) to develop this project I took about 1 week after some trial and error, This website is fully responsive and can be accessed from any device.<br><br>

-> You can access the project without doing git clone on your machine by clicking[aqui](https://ipadress.vercel.app/).
+> This project is already hosted on the vercel website and ready to use, to access the web page click [aqui](https://ipadress.vercel.app/).

 ## ✨ preview